builderpepc/BDSearchFilters/README.md

 # BDSearchFilters
-Search filters for BetterDiscord.
+Extra search filters for BetterDiscord.
 The filters are client side, so you might see pages of blank results if your filters eliminate all the results for the page.

 *:warning: This plugin is heavily WIP, and I am not very experienced.
 Contributions or suggestions are welcome.*